Contact:

 Material parameters and backfill condition

 Friction angle, cohesion, dry density, grain-size distribution, and degree of compaction shape earth pressure development.
 A highly compacted backfill can generate increased pressures during installation.
 Wall roughness and the inclination of the backfill also influence the pressure distribution.
-In deconstruction work on retaining walls or basements, the compaction state is often underestimated—with direct effects on the cutting and demolition sequence.
+In deconstruction work on retaining walls or basements, the compaction state is often underestimated with direct effects on the cutting and demolition sequence.
+In cohesive soils, time-dependent changes (structure, bonding, and suction) and anisotropy can modify the effective parameters relevant to earth pressure.

 Groundwater and pore water pressure